 The actors involved in the management of the environment in this PforR: the Ministry of the Environment and Forest Resources through its main branches (central, regional and prefectural directorates) and attached establishments (National Agency for Environmental Management and the Office for the Development and Exploitation of Forests).
 In accordance with Law No. 2008-005 of May 30, 2008 on the framework law on the environment in Togo, in particular Article 10, "the implementation of the national environmental policy is ensured by the ministry in charge of the environment in relation with the other ministries and institutions concerned.
 The National Environmental Management Agency (ANGE) is an agency attached to MERF and was created by Article 15 of the framework law on the environment.
 It ensures "the promotion and implementation of the national system of environmental assessments, in particular impact studies, strategic environmental assessments and environmental audits.

 In addition to these two traditional environmental management bodies, this PforR will be implemented by ANID, ATD and ANADEB.
 The activities of this PforR will be carried out through the environmental assessment process, of which ANGE is the operational arm.

-Table 5 Institutional actors involved in the environmental protection of the PforR.
+Table 6 Institutional actors involved in the environmental protection of the PforR.

-Structures Administrative duties Specific roles within the governance PforR program framework National Identification Agency ANID The ASTRE PforR is anchored at the Office of the President, with ANID being responsible for overall Program delivery and for coordinating with ANADEB and ATD to jointly deliver results as the three project implementing entities (PIEs).
-As a PIE, ANID will be responsible for the overall implementation of the PforR and will coordinate the work of the Agence Togo Digital (ATD) and the Agence Nationale d'Appui au Développement à la Base (ANADEB).
+Structures Administrative duties Specific roles within the governance PforR program framework National Identification Agency ANID ANID will be responsible for the overall implementation of the PforR and will coordinate the work of the Agence Togo Digital (ATD) and the Agence Nationale d'Appui au Développement à la Base (ANADEB).
 ANID is currently the implementing agency for the WURI Togo project and is responsible for the delivery of the Togo e-ID, the RSPM and a payment mapper.
+The operational side of the program implementation will be shared by ANADEB and ATD.
 This group will identify the beneficiaries' IGA activities, in accordance with the principles of the PforR; then submit its activities to ANGE for analysis.
 Similarly, these three structures will ensure the implementation of the environmental and social measures recommended in the Pfor R Togo ASTRE action plan.
-Togo Digital Agency As a PIE, ATD strengthens government-wide ATD interoperability and data exchange and the digitization of public service delivery.
+Togo Digital Agency ATD National Agency for Grassroots Development Support ANADEB ATD strengthens government-wide interoperability and data exchange and the digitization of public service delivery.
 It is also the custodian of the Novissi platform.
-National Agency for As a PIE, ANADEB is currently the implementing agency Grassroots for the FSB and has developed strong capacity in the Development delivery of cash transfers and economic inclusion Support ANADEB measures.
-ANADEB works in partnership with ATD and ANID to deliver payments via mobile money accounts to cash transfer recipients under the BSF.
-National Agency for Environmental Management It was created by the framework law on the environment of May 30, 2008 and organized by decree n°2009-090 /PR of April 22, 2009.
+ANADEB is currently the implementing agency for the BSF and has developed strong capacity in the delivery of cash transfers and economic inclusion measures.
+ANADEB works in partnership with ATD and ANID to deliver payments via mobile money accounts to cash transfer recipients under the BSE.
+National Agency for Environmental Management transfer recipients under the BSF.
+It was created by the framework law on the environment of May 30, 2008 and organized by decree n°2009-090 /PR of April 22, 2009.
 Article 15 of the law entrusts ANGE with: "the promotion and implementation of the national system of environmental assessments, including impact studies, strategic environmental assessments, and environmental audits.
 ANGE, in collaboration with the structures implementing the activities of this PforR, will carry out the environmental and social screening of the activities and propose the types of evaluation that will result from the environmental screening.
 Depending on the type of environmental and social assessment, ANGE will coordinate the monitoring and oversight of environmental and social measures during the implementation of this PforR.
 Similarly, it will monitor and control the implementation of the PMU specifications, including the environmental and social measures recommended in the ASTRE Program action plan.